ceph/ceph/doc/cephadm/monitoring.rst

   ceph orch restart mgr

-If you already deployed Grafana, you need to redeploy the service for the configuration to be updated.
+If you already deployed Grafana, you need to ``reconfig`` the service for the configuration to be updated.

 .. code-block:: bash

-  ceph orch redeploy grafana
+  ceph orch reconfig grafana

-The ``redeploy`` command also takes care of setting the right URL for Ceph Dashboard.
+The ``reconfig`` command also takes care of setting the right URL for Ceph Dashboard.

 Using custom images